tommyettinger/BoneGen/README.md

 Herringbone Wang Tile dungeon generators

 The original work done by Sean T. Barrett on [Herringbone Wang Tile dungeon generation](http://nothings.org/gamedev/herringbone/) produces some very high-quality dungeons, but the [C library](https://github.com/nothings/stb/blob/master/stb_herringbone_wang_tile.h) he graciously made available is hard to integrate into non-C/C++ applications.
-Here, I modified the STB source to output JSON instead of a bitmap, and used that JSON in a C# loader.
+Here, I modified the STB source to output JSON instead of a bitmap, and used that JSON in a C# loader (then a Java loader).
 The plan is to keep porting, using the JSON in similar ways in different languages.
+A variant is used for Lua, which actually doesn't depend on any JSON library because I made another change to the STB source to generate Lua source code, and it's loaded easily by the Lua generator at runtime.

 ## How to Use
 The library works primarily by generating 2D char arrays to use as dungeons.